spero-labs/skin-lesion-classifier/TRAINING_RESULTS.md

 | nv    | 0.908    | 0.952       | 0.714       | 667     |
 | vasc  | 0.923    | 1.000       | 0.997       | 12      |

-## 📁 Where Everything is Saved
+## Where Everything is Saved

 ### 1. **Model Checkpoints** (`checkpoints/`)
 - `checkpoint_best.pth` (23MB) - Model architecture and configuration
 - `training_metrics.json` (166KB) - Complete training history and metrics
 - `README.md` - Information about the checkpoint files

-**⚠️ Important Note**: Due to a configuration issue during training, the actual trained model weights were not saved.
+**Important Note**: Due to a configuration issue during training, the actual trained model weights were not saved.
 The checkpoint contains the correct architecture and all metrics, but with placeholder weights.

 ### 2. **Training Logs** (`outputs/`)
 The Hydra framework saves training logs in timestamped directories: